veeva/vsdk-common-services-sample/README.md

 ## Setup

 Deploy the [VPK](https://developer.veevavault.com/sdk/#Deploy_VPK) included within the project.
+This package contains the configuration and code for this project.
-Then use the [Vault Java SDK Maven Plugin](https://github.com/veeva/vaultjavasdk-maven-plugin) to deploy the code.
+To make changes to the code and deploy those changes to a Vault, use the [Vault Java SDK Maven Plugin](https://github.com/veeva/vaultjavasdk-maven-plugin).
+The pom.xml file includes the plugin details, but you must update the configuration values.